Can you still catch a

 If you are pregnant and have certain STDs, there may be ways to treat them.
 STDs caused by bacteria, such as syphilis, gonorrhea, and chlamydia, can be cured with antibiotics.
 There are antibiotics that are safe to take during your pregnancy.
 STDs that are caused by viruses, like

 and HIV, cannot be cured.
-However, pregnant women with STDs caused by viruses may receive antiviral medicines to keep the disease from worsening or being passed to the child.
+However, pregnant women with STDs caused by viruses may receive antiviral medications to keep the disease from worsening or being passed to the child.
 In some instances, your doctor may also consider performing a

 instead of a vaginal birth when it is time to deliver your child.
 This will prevent the disease from being transferred to the baby when the baby passes through the birth canal.